cvs-health/testaro/README.md

 On 12 February 2024 ownership of the Testaro repository was transfered from the personal account of contributor Jonathan Pool to the organization account `cvs-health` of CVS Health.
 The MIT license of the repository did not change.

+Maintenance of this repository by copyright holder CVS Health may come to an end on 30 September 2025.
+Thereafter, forks of this repository may be the loci of further development.

 ## Contributing

 As of 12 February 2024, upon the transfer of the repository ownership to CVS Health, contributors of code to Testaro are required to execute the [CVS Health OSS Project Contributor License Agreement](https://forms.office.com/pages/responsepage.aspx?id=uGG7-v46dU65NKR_eCuM1xbiih2MIwxBuRvO0D_wqVFUQ1k0OE5SVVJWWkY4MTVJMkY3Sk9GM1FHRC4u) for Testaro before any pull request will be approved and merged.